Classic League Overview / FAQ

 What are the requirements to coach classic?

-Currently any coach registered with FCYSL may participate.
-We want to increase coach participation, and foster a fun learning environment where coaches can grow and experience a slightly/moderately higher level.
+FCYSL would like all Classic coaches to at least hold their age-appropriate USSF Grassroots license for the division they will be coaching (7v7, 9v9 or 11v11).
+We want to foster a fun learning environment where coaches & players can grow and experience a slightly/moderately higher level.

 How do I register my team?

 If you are interested in coaching classic, please email the league registrar.
-She will provide the registration details for you to provide to your team, and the process you need to follow as coach to get your roster.
+She will provide the roster form & details for you to provide to your team, and the process you need to follow as coach to get your roster.